Karla Sofen: Dark Reign

 Norman Osborn approaches Moonstone while Karla Sofen is meditating and offers her a spot on the Dark Avengers.
-She is given the codename of Ms. Marvel as well as the original costume (reclaimed from Ultra Girl) after Carol Danvers (aka the original Ms. Marvel) refuses to follow Osborn.
+She is given the codename of Ms. Marvel as well as the original costume (reclaimed from Ultra Girl) after Carol Danvers (the original Ms. Marvel) refuses to follow Osborn.
 The costume is also scratched heavily by Tigra, causing an embarrassing exposure in front of the press.
 On this member of the Dark Avengers' first mission, Ms. Marvel is seen attacking which blasts Morgana le Fay off a dragon, causing Morgan to die in the present.
 After defeating Morgana, Moonstone flirts with Noh-Varr, and then eventually seduces and sleeps with him.
 While watching a televised interview that Norman is conducting, Karla tells Noh-Varr that the Dark Avengers are all criminals.
 This prompts Noh-Varr to leave the group.
 She would also get closer to Daken, saving him from the rubble after an explosion caused by the Fantastic Four, and following him to a Japanese restaurant to find out more about Daken's hidden personality traits.

 As Karla takes on the Ms. Marvel mantle, she goes out patrolling and comes across some men robbing an armored car.
 After killing the men, Karla goes back to the Avengers Tower where Osborn informs her the Dark Avengers all have to undergo psychiatric evaluations and wants her to go first, wanting her professional opinion of Dr. Gerald Wright's skills.
 Dr. Wright turns out to be a psychic who wanted to kill the Dark Avengers for finding out they were criminals.
 However, Karla gets an upper hand on him as Wright gets overwhelmed discovering Karla had killed her mother and hated being seen as a criminal and a failure, and seemingly chokes Wright to death.

-After being told by Norman to find A.I.M., Karla sorts through the original Ms. Marvel's A.I.M. leads and takes out an A.I.M. cell in Atlanta, Georgia.
+After being told by Norman to find Advanced Idea Mechanics (A.I.M.), Karla sorts through the original Ms. Marvel's A.I.M. leads and takes out an A.I.M. cell in Atlanta, Georgia.
 There she finds baby M.O.D.O.C.'s, enhanced to warp reality.
 They communicate with her telepathically, telling her that they need Ms. Marvel to save them.
 It is unclear if they are controlling her, or if she genuinely cares about them, but Karla takes them back to her room in the Avengers Tower for safe keeping.
 Almost immediately her room is blown apart by a strange yellow being, provoking Karla's rage.
 With the aid of Venom, Noh-Varr and Osborn, Karla manages to defeat the mysterious being and after a meeting with the Dark Avengers, the babies are moved to Thunderbolts' Mountain where they are stolen by Deadpool on behalf of A.I.M.